Religion: Other

 For example, the Baháʼí Faith, though often called a new religious movement, claims to be a world religion from the line of major Abrahamic religions, while recognizing the Indo-Iranian traditions (Hinduism, Buddhism, Zoroastrianism).
 Founded in 19th-century Iran, it teaches the unity of all great religious traditions as the progressive unfolding of one religion and accepts all of the prophets of Judaism, Christianity, and Islam as well as additional prophets (Krishna, Buddha, Zoroaster), including its founder Bahá'u'lláh.
 Its initial phase as Bábism forms an integral part of its history.

+Samaritanism is primarily practiced in Israel and the State of Palestine.
+While there were over a million Samaritans during the writing of the Bible, as of 2021, only around 800 remain.

+Rastafari developed in colonial Jamaica during the 1930s, following the coronation of Haile Selassie I as emperor of Ethiopia, who was believed to be a descendant of King Solomon and the Queen of Sheba.
+Early Rastafaris preached the authority of Selassie over the English ruler, King George V and Selassie is seen by some Rastafaris as an incarnation of God.
+Rastafari beliefs combines teachings from the Old Testament with Pan-Africanism, and also include ritual marijuana use as well as a rejection of materialism, with many Rastafaris only eating unprocessed foods and growing their hair into dreadlocks.